Guide to Planning a Charitable Bequest

 Types of Bequests

 Enlisting an attorney to craft your bequest can help you satisfy your charitable goals, as well as ease the administrative burden of passing funds to the charity.
 Below are a few sample provisions to help you envision how a bequest can be worded and get the process started with your attorney.
-He or she will be able to refine these samples to fit your specific situation.
+They will be able to refine these samples to fit your specific situation.

 • General bequest (under a trust).
 The trustee shall distribute, outright and free of trust, to [charity’s name], a 501(c)(3) organization located at [charity’s address information], [a percentage of trust assets, a specific dollar amount, or remainder of the trust assets] to be used for its general support and charitable purposes without restriction.